gruntwork-io/docs/docs/iac/usage/using-a-module.md

 go test -v
 ```

-You should expect to see `--- PASS: TestLambdaCreated` as the final log line of the output from the test.
+You should expect to see `--- PASS: TestLambdaCreated` in the final log lines of the output from the test.

 ## What's next